 While this theory is still useful, it was developed when cooking was a solitary task and kitchens were smaller, and doesn’t take into account how home life has evolved.

-If you're designing an open-plan kitchen, diner and living space, check out our feature to get a successfully cohesive, well-laid out room and be inspired by these open-plan kitchen-diners.
+Nowadays, an open plan kitchen-diner is generally considered better suited to modern living.
 It's likely an open-plan space will need to include extra seating or a play space, so the way the layout is planned has to be adapted, but with care in a period home so that the original bones of the house aren't compromised.

 ‘The most up-to-date kitchens feature separate zones,’ says Vincent Glue from Smallbone of Devizes.
 ‘The trend is for a more informal freestanding kitchen and space to gather, so layouts are designed to fuse cooking with entertaining.’